-The Graduate College recommends that: 1) the student is assigned a faculty mentor or committee at least one semester in advance of testing to provide guidance on preparing for the exam; 2) there are at least three committee members who evaluate the exam, and 3) timely feedback is provided to students who fail the exam regarding what is needed to pass.
+The Graduate College recommends that: 1) the student is assigned a faculty mentor or committee at least one semester in advance of testing to provide guidance on preparing for the exam; 2) At the very least, the committee should have at least 10 working days to review milestone exams prior to the scheduled defense date; 3) there are at least three committee members who evaluate the exam if there is not a full Graduate Advisory Committee required for the program, and 4) timely feedback is provided to students who fail the exam regarding what is needed to pass.

 In most cases, the advisory committee must unanimously pass the student on required exams, prospectus defense, dissertation proposal defense, etc. but students should check their program handbook for guidance on this point.
 If a student fails a required milestone exam/defense, the student, in consultation with their advisor, may request the exam committee to administer a second examination/defense, depending on departmental policies and guidelines.
-Students should be placed on probation if they do not pass the exam/defense the first time (See Probation and Separation).
+Students should be placed on probation if they do not pass the exam/defense the first time (See Probation and Separation section in the Catalog).
 Depending on department rules in their program handbook which may specify additional details, two failures of required exams/defense leads to separation of the student from the program for failure to make adequate progress toward a degree.